Research projects in Research Area C

 Project Description

-The legal-historical project aims at preparing a critical digital edition of the so-called glossa ordinaria to the constitutions of Melfi (1231).
+This legal-historical project aims to prepare a critical digital edition of the so-called glossa ordinaria to the constitutions of Melfi (1231).
 The shaping and transmission of this glossa ordinaria will shed new light on the role of legal practitioners on the canon formation.

 Responsible PI